quamen/auc-ruby-course/Day 2/02 Rails/Simple ToDo/01 Getting Started.markdown

 ## More Testing

 One big todo list isn't very appealing.
 Most people want to create some kind of bucket to separate out tasks.
-Lets gets a list to hold our todos.
+Let's build a list to hold our todos.

 	$ rails generate scaffold list title:string